canonical/spread/README.md

 A few helper functions are available for scripts to use:

  * _REBOOT_ - Reboot the system.
 See [below](#rebooting) for details.
- * _MATCH_ - Run `grep -q -e` on stdin.
+ * _MATCH_ - Run `grep -q -E` on stdin.
 Without match, print error including content.
  * _NOMATCH_ - Assert no match on stdin.
 If match found, print error including content.
  * _ERROR_ - Fail script with provided error message only instead of script trace.
  * _FATAL_ - Similar to ERROR, but prevents retries.
 Specific to [adhoc backend](#adhoc).